avelino/awesome-go/README.md

 *Libraries for manipulating audio.*

+* [Beep](https://github.com/faiface/beep) - A little package that brings sound to any Go application.
+Suitable for playback and audio-processing.
 * [EasyMIDI](https://github.com/algoGuy/EasyMIDI) - EasyMidi is a simple and reliable library for working with standard midi file (SMF).
 * [flac](https://github.com/eaburns/flac) - No-frills native Go FLAC decoder that decodes FLAC files into byte slices.
 * [flac](https://github.com/mewkiz/flac) - Native Go FLAC encoder/decoder with support for FLAC streams.